Remembering Counter-Strike’s forgotten beta maps

 Added in Beta 7, removed by Version 1.0.
 Made by Jason Blum.

 Okay, Jeepathon wasn’t a proper map.
 It was a test map showing off CS’s new vehicles, a feature which did not work super great.
-It is unusually both a hostage rescue map and a bombing map (destroying a toilet), but none of that matters because you’d just zoom around in the janky jeeps doing bad tricks and getting stuck in the ground, until someone had enough cash for an AWP and just shoot everyone.
+It is unusually both a hostage rescue map and a bombing map (destroying a toilet), but none of that matters because you’d just zoom around in the janky jeeps doing bad tricks and getting stuck in the ground, until someone had enough cash for an AWP and just shot everyone.
 Killjoys.
 Still, it was nothing compared to the version of cs_siege with a driveable APC that people would use to drive unwitting passengers into deadly spots.

 as_forest